kyran-lewis/dev-coding-challenge/README.md

 ```
 npm run dev
 ```
-You should be presented with the front page.
+On your brower go to http://localhost:3000/ and you should be presented with the front page.

 The all the jokes should appear in the backend at: http://localhost:3000/jokes